Posted: 6/12/2019 | June 12th, 2019

 Book Your Flight

-Use Skyscanner or Momondo to find a cheap flight.
-They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
-Start with Skyscanner first though because they have the biggest reach!
+Use Skyscanner to find a cheap flight.
+They are my favorite search engine because they search websites and airlines around the globe so you always know no stone is left unturned.

 Book Your Accommodation

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-My favorite places to stay are:

-If you’re looking for more places to stay, here for my favorite hostels in Paris.
+If you’re looking for places to stay, here for my favorite hostels in Paris.
 And if you’re wondering what part of town to stay in, here’s my neighborhood breakdown of the city!

 Don’t Forget Travel Insurance